Dennis Gabor: Life and career

-Gabor was born as Günszberg Dénes, into a Jewish family in Budapest, Hungary.
-In 1918, his family converted to Lutheranism.
+Gabor was born as Günszberg Dénes, into a Jewish family in Budapest, Austria-Hungary.
+In 1900, his family converted to Lutheranism.
 Dennis was the first-born son of Günszberg Bernát and Jakobovits Adél.
 Despite having a religious background, religion played a minor role in his later life and he considered himself agnostic.
 In 1902, the family received permission to change their surname from Günszberg to Gábor.
-He served with the Hungarian artillery in northern Italy during World War I. He began his studies in engineering at the Technical University of Budapest in 1918, later in Germany, at the Charlottenburg Technical University in Berlin, now known as the Technical University of Berlin.
+He served with the Hungarian artillery in northern Italy during World War I.

+He began his studies in engineering at the Budapest University of Technology and Economics in 1918, later in Germany, at the Technische Hochschule Charlottenburg in Berlin, now known as Technische Universität Berlin.
 At the start of his career, he analysed the properties of high voltage electric transmission lines by using cathode-beam oscillographs, which led to his interest in electron optics.
 Studying the fundamental processes of the oscillograph, Gabor was led to other electron-beam devices such as electron microscopes and TV tubes.
 He eventually wrote his PhD thesis on Recording of Transients in Electric Circuits with the Cathode Ray Oscillograph in 1927, and worked on plasma lamps.

 In 1933 Gabor fled from Nazi Germany, where he was considered Jewish, and was invited to Britain to work at the development department of the British Thomson-Houston company in Rugby, Warwickshire.
 During his time in Rugby, he met Marjorie Louise Butler, and they married in 1936.
-He became a British citizen in 1946, and it was while working at British Thomson-Houston that he invented holography, in 1947.
+He became a British citizen in 1946, and it was while working at British Thomson-Houston in 1947 that he invented holography, based on an electron microscope, and thus electrons instead of visible light.
 He experimented with a heavily filtered mercury arc light source.
-However, the earliest hologram was only realised in 1964 following the 1960 invention of the laser, the first coherent light source.
+The earliest visual hologram was only realised in 1964 following the 1960 invention of the laser, the first coherent light source.
 After this, holography became commercially available.

-Gabor's research focused on electron inputs and outputs, which led him to the invention of re-holography.
+Gabor's research focused on electron inputs and outputs, which led him to the invention of holography.
 The basic idea was that for perfect optical imaging, the total of all the information has to be used; not only the amplitude, as in usual optical imaging, but also the phase.
-In this manner a complete holo-spatial picture can be obtained.
-Gabor published his theories of re-holography in a series of papers between 1946 and 1951.
+In this manner, a complete holo-spatial picture can be obtained.
+Gabor published his theories of holography in a series of papers between 1946 and 1951.